Epic194/portfolio/index.md

 <body>
   <h1>Summary</h1>
   <p> This is my final exam project for my ICS4U computer science course.
 This portfolio is a website I have coded myself and hosted on github.
 It will display some of my accomplishments throughout the course such as Khan Academy modules I have completed or creative refactroings of "The Coding Train" projects in java sript and processing.
 I hope you enjoy</p>
+  <h2> Intro to HTML/CSS: Making webpages </h2>
+  <p> Intro to html/css is a course on khan academy all about the basics of making websites in html and css.
+It teaches you all about headers and paragraphs but more importantly how to style these bread and butter functions to make them look like a real, pretty website.
 </body>